-If the Market Value of Assets had been the basis for this valuation, the City contribution rate would have been 61.72% and the funded ratio would have been 65.2%.
+If the Market Value of Assets had been the basis for this valuation, the City contribution rate would have been 53.58% and the funded ratio would have been 67.2%.
 In the absence of future gains and losses or assumption changes, the City contribution rate should increase towards that level over the next few years.
-The funded ratio on a Market Value basis was 83.7% last year.
+The funded ratio on a Market Value basis was 65.2% last year.

 It is important to note than System assets are not sufficient to cover the liabilities for current retirees.
-As of October 1, 2022, the shortfall is approximately \$4.2 million on a market value basis.
-Retiree liabilities were fully covered by System assets as of October 1, 2021.
+As of October 1, 2023, the shortfall is approximately \$3.4 million on a market value basis.